-This notice directs the parent, adult relative, legal guardian, or another responsible adult to take custody of the child and promise to ensure that the child appears at the designated time for the arraignment.
+This notice directs the parent, adult relative, legal guardian, or another responsible adult to take custody of the child and promises to ensure that the child appears at the designated time for the arraignment.

 The notice also provides that if the child fails to appear in court for the arraignment or any additional conferences or appearances scheduled by DJJ or by the Court that the failure to appear may result in a custody order being issued and that the child may be picked up and taken into juvenile detention.

-The DJJ may also ask the parent to sign a statement of authorization and use of social security account numbers by parents and guardians of youth being served by DJJ.
-The form provides that DJJ is authorized under Section 985.101(3) Florida Statutes to obtain and use the child's social security account number (SSAN) solely for the purpose of positive identification of the parents, including determining Medicaid eligibility.
-The use or sharing of the SSAN for any other purpose is forbidden under Section 119.071(f) Florida Statutes and DJJ Policy #1700.
+The DJJ may also ask the parent to sign a statement of authorization and use of social security account numbers by parents and guardians of the youth being served by DJJ.

 Alternatively, after the juvenile is admitted to any Florida juvenile detention center, the child will be taken in front of the juvenile court within 24 hours for a detention hearing.

 Within 24 hours of being taken to the Juvenile Assessment Center (JAC), the child will be brought before the court for a detention hearing.
 During this hearing, an attorney is allowed to represent the child.

 The court will then review the allegations, the juvenile’s history, and other circumstances to determine whether the detention should be continued, whether the child should be released to his parent or guardian, or whether the child should be placed on home detention.

 Hiring an experienced juvenile defense lawyer in Tampa to appear at the detention hearing can make the difference between continued detention or release back into parental custody.

-The JPO’s report and recommendation will address the type of offense charged, the risk to the community, the wishes of the alleged victims, and the needs of the child.
-The intake report and recommendation is then forwarded to the State Attorney's Office.
+The JPO’s report and recommendation will address the type of offense charged, the risk to the community, the wishes of the alleged victims, and the child’s needs.

 If the JPO recommends a non-judicial intervention program, also called a Florida juvenile diversion program, then this recommendation is reviewed by the Assistant State Attorney assigned to the case.

-A waiver of speedy trial rights and agreement to complete all of the requirements of the diversion program must be signed by both minor and parent or guardian.
+A waiver of speedy trial rights and an agreement to complete all of the diversion program requirements must be signed by both the minor and the parent or guardian.

-On the other hand, if the program is not completed, then the state attorney’s office will file a formal charge with the clerk of court's office, called a petition, against the juvenile.
+On the other hand, if the program is not completed, then the state attorney’s office will file a formal charge with the clerk’s office, called a petition, against the juvenile.

 If the youthful offender does not complete the diversion program, or if the Florida State Attorney’s Office will not agree to offer a diversion program that the juvenile agrees to take, then the State Attorney’s Office will file formal charges of the criminal offense, called a petition, with the clerk of court.

-In certain cases, a qualified Hillsborough County juvenile lawyer can discuss with the child and the parent the pros and cons of entering a juvenile drug court program.
+In some cases, a qualified Hillsborough County juvenile lawyer can discuss with the child and the parent the pros and cons of entering a juvenile drug court program.

-Hillsborough County has developed a Juvenile Drug Court, which was established in 1996.
+Hillsborough County developed a Juvenile Drug Court, established in 1996.
 The Hillsborough County Juvenile Drug Court is aimed at youth who have committed drug offenses or have a history of substance abuse issues.

 The juvenile must satisfy all contractual requirements that are negotiated before agreeing to the program, including: